 Switching the attachment hydraulic circuit.

 Check the marked position on the shift valve 1.
-Turn the valve with a wrench and set the
+Turn the valve with a wrench and set the marked (-) in horizontal position, if necessary.

-- Turn the valve with a wrench and set the marked (-) in horizontal position, if necessary. - Unfold the pedal 2 into two pedal plates. - Move the lock lever 3 to the unlocked position.
+- 1) Unfold the pedal @ into two pedal plates. - 2) Move the lock lever 3 to the unlocked position.